First South Yorkshire: Services

 First South Yorkshire operate services in Doncaster, Rotherham and Sheffield.
 Due to bus services history and number changes, some routes share service numbers within South Yorkshire.

 Route X78 is an express service which runs from Sheffield Interchange to Doncaster Frenchgate Interchange via Meadowhall, Rotherham and Conisbrough.
 In 2016, 22 Wright StreetDecks, some of which were originally intended for the Steel Link, were placed in service on the X78 as part of an initiative to improve Rotherham's bus services.

 In September 2016, Steel Link X1 express route commenced operating from Sheffield to Maltby via the Bus Rapid Transit North scheme.
 Eighteen Wright StreetDecks with high-specification interiors were purchased for the service.

 First South Yorkshire also operate Peak District services 271 and 272, from Sheffield, across the South Yorkshire boundary and into Derbyshire in the Peak District.
 In 2021, a double-decker bus was branded in green 'Peak Link' livery for these services.
+In May 2025 First South Yorkshire received a batch of 7 2022 low-height Wright StreetDecks for the service.

 Fleet

-As of May 2017, First South Yorkshire's fleet consists of 496 buses.
+As of December 2024, First South Yorkshire's fleet consists of 332 buses.

 Following the First South Yorkshire and Midlands merger in 2020, new liveries and brands were introduced for the First Sheffield and First Doncaster fleets.
 The first to be introduced was Doncaster's Clever Buses in August 2020, utilising eight acquired Volvo B7RLE Wright Eclipse Urban buses on the 66 route in Doncaster, with the 'clever' aspect of the name referencing new contactless payment systems that were being introduced across the fleet.

 In December 2020, two new liveries to be applied across the Sheffield and Doncaster fleets were revealed.
 The new First Sheffield livery is predominantly blue and cream with chrome elements referencing Sheffield's steel heritage, with some buses carrying livery variants referencing Sheffield's snooker and music heritage.
 First Doncaster's new livery follows a similar layout with red and cream with purple elements.
 Both liveries reference the former liveries of Sheffield and Doncaster's municipal bus companies before they were absorbed into the South Yorkshire Passenger Transport Executive in 1974.